WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/word-choice.md

 # Word Choice

 Choose words that enhance readability and increase simplicity in your documentation.
-For more information on writing simple, easy-to-understand documentation, refer [Style and Tone]().
+For more information about writing simple, easy-to-understand documentation, see [Style and Tone]().

 ## Spelling